There are many things your parish can do to support vocations within the Church.

 Vocation fairs (CAVA).
 The Chicago Archdiocese Vocation Association (CAVA) offers Vocation Fairs at parishes throughout the Chicago Archdiocese.
 These Vocation Fairs provide an opportunity for you to learn about vocations to religious life and the priesthood.
 Contact the Vocations office for more information.

-National Vocation Awareness Week is November 4-10, 2018, with materials provided by USCCB.
+National Vocation Awareness Week.
+Materials are provided by the USCCB.

 Vocation parish contacts & promotions.
 The Bishops have asked pastors in the six vicariates to identify people to be Vocation Parish Contacts to help promote vocation to the priesthood and consecrated life.
 Both formal and informal training is available.
 To date, 82 parishes have participated in one of the trainings, representing all six vicariates.
 Participants include priests, deacons, sisters, lay staff and parishioners.
 The trainings provide a multi-media interactive opportunity to share and unite all the vocation efforts in our parishes and create parish action plans.